daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Efficient sharing of encapsulated data</summary>

-Regular arrays can have their elements reassigned making them a poor choice for encapsulated data that's occasionally shared.
-Using an array forces us to duplicate the contents into a collection before sharing so that callers can't mutate the encapsulated array.
+Regular arrays can have their elements reassigned making them a poor choice for encapsulated data that needs to be occasionally shared.
+Using a regular array forces us to duplicate the contents before sharing so that callers can't mutate the encapsulated array.
 This negatively affects performance and adds extra pressure on the garbage collector.
 Immutable arrays can be safely shared resulting in cleaner and more efficient code.
 </details>